 Since 1992, the City of Greeley Museums has produced a living history festival for elementary students with interactive elements and demonstrations illustrating life in Northern Colorado and the American West in the late 19th and early 20th centuries.

 In addition to touring our 8-acre facility, students may also experience the following activities: corn grinding, scrub board laundry, chuck wagon cooking, rope-making, blacksmithing, printing, quilting, and more.

 Admission for students and chaperones in the Greeley-Evans School District 6 is $5/person.
 For students and chaperones in other school districts, it is $6/person.
 Classroom teachers (1 max for every 10 children) and bus drivers are admitted free.
-This event is geared toward 4th graders, but we can accommodate children from 2nd grade through 5th grade.
+This event is geared toward 3rd and 4th graders, but we can accommodate children from 2nd grade through 5th grade.